caseypt/RepData_PeerAssessment1/PA1_template.md

   summarize(avg_steps = mean(steps))
 ```

 *3. Create a new dataset that is equal to the original dataset but with the missing data filled in.*

+Join the original dataset to the average steps per interval dataset calculated above.
+The two datasets are joined on the interval column.
+Then, create a new column that is either the value of the steps column, or the average step count for that interval if the steps column is equal to NA.

 ```r
 filled <- data %>%